 Conversation is supported.
 Please keep the topics professional.

 Know your travel time.
-Be aware of travelling time including additional time for parking.
+Be aware of traveling time including additional time for parking.

 Arrive before your start time.
 Your massage time is valuable and you want to arrive before your appointment time to ensure your full session.